tikv/tikv-dev-guide/src/get-started/write-and-run-unit-tests.md

 # Write and Run Unit Tests

 ## Add unit test cases in TiKV
-Now let's take a look at how to add unit tests to tikv If your modified / added code does not have a mod specifically for testing, you need to create a new test module first.
+Now let's take a look at how to add unit tests to TiKV.
+If the code changes don't have a mod specifically for testing, you need to create a new test module.
 If you already have one, skip this step.

 ### Add the tests module and #[cfg(test)]
 First, add new module for unit test if the test module is not exists,